alvarofrancomartins/alvarofrancomartins.github.io/content/post/corruption-networks-model/index.md

     return g
 ```

-Now we can finally generate the network until $i$ steps (100 in this case).
+Now we can finally generate the network until $t$ steps (100 in this case).

 ```py
 final_network = network(100, edge_lists)